 The 8 Steepest Ski Runs at Alta

-Alta actually has some of the steepest in-bounds runs in America, though it’s true that side-stepping and even booting are sometimes required to get to them.
-The plus side is that plenty of powder caches and steep shots stay guarded from gapers who would chunk up the turf, and sending the fresh is all the more rewarding when you really earn the turns.
-This guide will help you step up the steep, make the most of the mountain, and allow you to find your own features to pile on the challenge.
+Alta has some of the steepest in-bounds runs in America, though it’s true that side-stepping and even booting are sometimes required to get to them.
+A long-running joke states that Alta is actually an acronym for Another Long Traverse Ahead.
+The plus side is that plenty of powder caches and steep shots stay guarded the skiers unwilling to put in the work.

-2. ALF’S HIGH RUSTLER (AKA HIGH BOY)
+1. ALF’S HIGH RUSTLER (AKA HIGH BOY)

-To experience Alta’s second-most-famous expert run, stick to the higher road on High Traverse for about 2 minutes from Collins lift, then look for the side-step track leading up and over the ridge.
+To experience Alta’s second-most-famous expert run, stick to the higher road on High Traverse from Collins lift, then look for the side-step track leading up and over the ridge.
 Follow this for brief weave among the rocks, and you will suddenly find yourself staring down the "gunsight" notch.
 This very tight entry slot of 45 degrees will make you wish you had practiced more jump turns before coming up here.
 Remind yourself that there’s no time like the present, then send it.
 The angle mellows gradually, but your legs won’t get a break until the broad bowl at the very bottom.

 5. BALDY CHUTES

 The Baldy Chutes are a very committing series of gullies that plummet from the 11,068-foot summit of Mt.
 Baldy.
 Getting into them requires a long but rewarding hike from Sugarloaf lift to the mountaintop, where you can see the Wasatch Range in all directions on a clear day.
 From there, the way down is a wild ride.
 Main Baldy Chute is a screamer that hits 44 degrees, not counting obligatory airtime off the cornice that forms up top.
 Main Chute is actually the easiest option for reaching the Ballroom Bowl below.
 Give a scout to Little Chute or Dog Leg to explore a step up in difficulty, where the turns get tighter and more technical.
 These runs are worth lapping when the snow is good.
 They are sure to keep you gripped and the hike is sure to keep you fit.

-7. DEVIL’S CASTLE
+7. EAST CASTLE

 8. SPINEY CHUTES

 Flying under the radar of many would-be powder pilots are the Spiney Chutes.
 They are deceptively steep at the top, which you will quickly discover as you dive into the trees on a 40+ degree drop in.
 Like most Alta runs, the chutes here deal a few quad-firing turns before gradually lightening up.
 To get there, take Supreme lift and exit toward Back Forty and So Long.
-Before reaching So Long, head down the spine of the ridgeline and pick a spot to drop left into the steep trees of Spiney Chutes.
+Before reaching So Long, head down the spine of the ridgeline and pick a spot to drop left into the steep trees of SpineyChutes.

 Originally written by RootsRated for Alta.

-Posted in: #AltaStories
+Posted in: #Tips